Does Habitat give homes away?

 Does Habitat require a down payment?

 No down payment is required.
-However, future homeowners are required to pay closing costs and work Sweat Equity.
+However, future homeowners are required to pay closing costs and work Sweat Equity, which is each future homeowner’s investment into their property.

 What is Sweat Equity?